Best CPUs for RX 9070 XT and RX 9070 in 2025 – our top tested picks

 In addition, it can be overclocked, and in our Ryzen 7 9800X3D review, it rivaled the multi-core performance of the Ryzen 7 9700X, which is incredible as X3D processors couldn't compete with “X” CPUs when it came to productivity.

-This is why we choose this as the best option, as it can provide excellent productivity and gaming performance.
+This is why we chose this as the best option, as it can provide excellent productivity and gaming performance.
 We tested it by pairing it with the RTX 4070 Ti, but it can be easily paired with much more powerful cards like the RTX 5080, as we tested it with this CPU as well.

 We ran Cyberpunk 2077 and CS2 to check its gaming output and some benchmarking software to test its synthetic performance.
-In the Cinebench R23 multi-core test, which gauges a CPUs ability to handle intense loads, we got 22,568 points on normal settings, and with Precision Boost Overdrive enabled, it increased to 22,815 points.
+In the Cinebench R23 multi-core test, which gauges a CPU’s ability to handle intense loads, we got 22,568 points on normal settings, and with Precision Boost Overdrive enabled, it increased to 22,815 points.

 The 9800X3D has unlocked its potential and become the leading processor in the market.
 The 2nd generation V-Cache gives it the ability to run the CPU core faster and at higher voltages pushing its performance even further over the 7800X3D and on par with non-X3D chips in non-gaming tasks.